 According to Gallup, only 33% of U.S. workers and 23% of workers worldwide are considered engaged.
 And only 28% of exclusively remote workers feel connected to their organization’s purpose and mission — a key factor in employee engagement.

-One strategy that does produce results is effective knowledge sharing.
 Take a look at how you can use knowledge sharing to boost engagement and retention, whether you’re in an in-person, remote, or hybrid setting.

 The remote employee experience: A guide to a thriving workforce

-There are many benefits for companies with high employee engagement levels compared to those with low engagement, including:
+Conversely, there are many benefits for companies with high employee engagement levels compared to those with low engagement, including:

 • 23% increase in profitability